ddxgz/swift-webstorage/restapi/README.md

 - Separate login
 - Verify if the request if ok, such as if the file exists when get, or the path2file is a fold
+- set the temp_key expires time based on the size of target file

 BUG
 ---------------